caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 # Create a build pipeline

-Now that we have a git repo created with and ARM template committed, it's time to configure the build pipeline on Azure DevOps.
+Now that we have a git repo [that we created in Part 1]({% post_url /azure-devops/2019-01-11-azure-devops-part-1 %}) with and ARM template committed, it's time to configure the build pipeline on Azure DevOps.

 1. Navigate to: *Pipelines --> Builds --> New pipeline*
 2. On the next page we need to select the source for the build, which in our case is Azure Repos Git.